marijnh/Eloquent-JavaScript/08_error.md

 {{index "infinite loop", "for loop", "catch keyword", debugging}}

 The `for (;;)` construct is a way to intentionally create a loop that doesn't terminate on its own.
 We break out of the loop only when a valid direction is given.
 Unfortunately, we misspelled `promptDirection`, which will result in an "undefined variable" error.
 Because the `catch` block completely ignores its exception value (`e`), assuming it knows what the problem is, it wrongly treats the binding error as indicating bad input.
-Not only does this cause an infinite loop, it  "buries" the useful error message about the misspelled binding.
+Not only does this cause an infinite loop but it also "buries" the useful error message about the misspelled binding.

 As a general rule, don't blanket-catch exceptions unless it is for the purpose of "routing" them somewhere—for example, over the network to tell another system that our program crashed.
 And even then, think carefully about how you might be hiding information.